roblouie/js13k-typescript-starter/README.md

 # JS13K TypeScript Starter

-This starter kit is designed to have a powerful but easy to use build process allowing you to focus on building your game rather than how to shrink it.
+**This starter kit is designed to have a powerful but easy-to-use build process allowing you to focus on building your game rather than how to shrink it.**

-Included demo code lets you navigate a menu and launch into a simple interactive screen where you can move a basketball around.
+## Features
+JS13k TypeScript Starter does the following for you automatically:

+* Minifies your code with [Google Closure Compiler](https://developers.google.com/closure/compiler)
+* Minifies your HTML and CSS
+* Compresses all the above with [RoadRoller](https://github.com/lifthrasiir/roadroller) (see [RoadRoller wiki](https://github.com/lifthrasiir/roadroller/wiki) for details)
+* Compresses the RoadRollered `index.html` file and any additional assets (images, etc) with [ECT](https://github.com/fhanau/Efficient-Compression-Tool)

+If you want to use WebGL, [use the WebGL version.](https://github.com/roblouie/js13k-typescript-starter-webgl)

 ## Quick Start